Andre-Ceschia/TickerAnalysis/README.md

 # TickerAnalysis
-TickerAnalysis is on open source library that calcualtes technical indicators for any ticker that is available on yahoo finance
+TickerAnalysis is on open source library that calcualtes technical indicators for any ticker available on yahoo finance